-Commendations are awarded for exceptional pieces of work.
+Commendations are awarded for exceptional pieces of work or contributions to the school community.
 They can be issued to all year-groups.

 Work that is to be commended is passed to the Head Master's Secretary, who then contacts the pupil to collect it, along with a Certificate of Commendation, from the Head Master.
 The Commendation is recorded in ISAMS and emailed to the pupil and their parents.